Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to give up the first-fewest home runs in baseball (136 total, one per game).
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (137 total, one per game).

-- Rom (0-2) gets the starting nod for the Cardinals, his third of the season.
+- Thompson gets the start for the Cardinals, his fifth of the season.
+He is 3-5 with a 3.92 ERA and 47 strikeouts in 39 2/3 innings pitched.

-- In his last time out on Sunday, the lefty threw 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- The lefty last pitched on Tuesday against the San Diego Padres, when he went four innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.